 In the ordinary course of our business, we collect, use, store, and transmit confidential, financial, sensitive, proprietary, personal, and health-related information.
 The secure maintenance of this information and our information technology systems is important to our operations and business strategy.
 To this end, we consider cybersecurity, along with other significant risks that we face, within our overall enterprise risk management framework, and have implemented processes designed to assess, identify, and manage risks from potential unauthorized occurrences on or through our information technology systems that may result in adverse effects on the confidentiality, integrity, and availability of these systems and the data residing therein.
-These processes are managed and monitored by a dedicated Director of Information Technology.
-Our processes include mechanisms, controls, technologies, and systems designed to prevent or mitigate data loss, theft, misuse, or other security incidents or vulnerabilities affecting the data and maintain a stable information technology environment.
+These processes are managed and monitored by a dedicated Director of Information Technology and an Information Technology Security and Risk Manager.
+We have developed a cybersecurity program following the National Institute of Standards and Technology ("NIST") cybersecurity framework that include mechanisms, controls, technologies, and systems designed to prevent or mitigate data loss, theft, misuse, or other security incidents or vulnerabilities affecting the data and maintain a stable information technology environment.
 For example, we conduct penetration and vulnerability testing, and data recovery testing on a periodic basis.
 In addition, we consult with outside advisors and experts, when appropriate, to assist with assessing, identifying, and managing cybersecurity risks, including to anticipate future threats and trends, and their impact on the Company's risk environment.
-We also provide cybersecurity training to our employees and are formalizing an ongoing information security training program for active employees and relevant consultants to address matters such as phishing, email security, and training on data privacy.